 Born in Gran Canaria (Spain), María Eugenia León is a composer for concert and film music, as well as she has conducting experience.
 She studied at the Music Conservatory of the Canary Islands (Las Palmas of Gran Canaria) where she earned her Professional Music Certificate, specialty of Piano; also, she studied at the University of Gran Canaria where she specialized in Civil Engineering.
 Subsequently, she received a European Tour scholarship from Berklee College of Music (Boston, MA), where she continued her musical studies.
 Over there she completed a Dual Bachelor’s Degree in Classical Composition and Film Scoring, as well as she obtained a specialization in Orchestral Conducting.
 She had the honor to receive the Youth Concerts at Symphony Hall Composition Award during her time in Boston.

 In 2022 she won the Inaugural Orchestral Composition Award for Female Composers from the Canary Islands with her piece “Busca la Alegría”.
 The premiere went hand in hand with the Gran Canaria Philharmonic Orchestra and Maestro Karel Mark Chichon at the Alfredo Kraus Auditorium.
-This work was also nominated at the Hollywood Music in Media Awards in the Neo-Classical category.
+This work was also nominated at the Hollywood Music in Media Awards in the Neo-Classical category and in 2023 was included in the TOP 100 of the European Recording Orchestra Competition.
 Additionally, it's important to mention the recent collaboration with tenor Manuel Gómez Ruiz, mezzo-soprano Anna Tonna and pianist Isabel Dobarro in the concerts happening at Mendelssohn-Haus and Otto-Braun-Saal (Germany).

 During 2021, she premiered her piano piece “Astros” within the concert series Hoy, compositoras organized by SGAE, developed at the Museum of Science and Cosmos of Tenerife and programmed by Marisa Manchado; besides collaborating with her music for the short film “Hourglass” directed by Bara Kim and Chase Yi.